wolfmanjm/kivy-smoothie-host/README.md

 ### Autostart Smoopi (Optional)

 To autostart smoopi on boot but run as the sysop user follow these directions...
-(if using a rasbian installaiorn replace sysop with pi)
+(if using a rasbian installation replace sysop with pi)

-1. Install runit (sudo apt-get install runit)
+1. Install runit (sudo apt-get install runit).
+On Raspbian Stretch also do ```sudo apt-get install runit-systemd```
 2. in the sysop home directory run ```tar xvf INSTALLDIR/runit_setup.tar``` (where INSTALLDIR is where you checked out the smoopi source)
-3. sudo ln -s /home/sysop/sv/smoopi /etc/service
+3. sudo ln -s /home/sysop/sv/smoopi /etc/service (or sudo ln -s /home/pi/sv/smoopi if not using kivypie)

 To allow Smoopi to connect to the smoothie when auto start by runit you need to do this...